saitaiky/notebook/docs/docs/cloud-computing/aws/networking/route53.md

 You can't create a **CNAME record** for example.com, but you can create **an alias record** for example.com that routes traffic to www.example.com (as long as www.example.com doesn't already have a CNAME record).
 :::

-When Route 53 receives a DNS query for an alias record, Route 53 responds with the applicable value for that resource:
+When Route 53 receives a DNS query for an alias record, Route 53 responds with the applicable value for that resource(You can't create alias records for EC2):

 - **An Amazon API Gateway custom regional API or edge-optimized API** - Route 53 responds with one or more IP addresses for your API.
 - **An Amazon VPC interface endpoint** - Route 53 responds with one or more IP addresses for your interface endpoint.